bootchk/solabile/pages/aboutMobiles.md

 # About this page

 This is a brief treatise on art mobiles.
-Its purpose is to gather seemingly obvious observations about mobiles in one place and connect related concepts.
+Its purpose is to gather observations about mobiles in one place and connect related concepts.
 It also enumerates several variants of the form.

 The next page examines motorized and solar-powered variants in more detail.